Women in Christianity

+Many leadership roles in his day, such as that of priests of the Temple, were taken by men, as they were the family wage-earners.
+In later centuries, the church organised around the belief of Christ's messianic role maintained the division of labor between men and women, although in the long centuries before birth control, a woman who preferred an intellectual path could join a convent.
+King John of Magna Carta fame was educated by nuns.

-Many leadership roles in the organised church have been prohibited to women, but the majority of churches now hold an egalitarian (men and women’s roles equal) view regarding women’s roles in the church.
-In the Roman Catholic and Orthodox churches, only men may serve as priests or elders (bishops, presbyters and deacon-s); only celibate males serve in senior leadership positions such as pope, patriarch, and cardinals.
+Many churches in modern times have come to hold an egalitarian view regarding women's roles in the church now that childrearing is no longer an almost inescapable role.
+In the Roman Catholic and Orthodox churches, only men may serve as priests or elders (bishops, presbyters and deacons); only celibate males serve in senior leadership positions such as pope, patriarch, and cardinals.
 Women may serve as abbesses and consecrated virgins.
 A number of mainstream Protestant denominations are beginning to relax their longstanding constraints on ordaining women to be ministers (priesthood), though some large groups, most notably the Southern Baptist Convention, are tightening their constraints in reaction.
 Most all Charismatic and Pentecostal churches were pioneers in this matter, and have embraced allowing women to preach since their founding.
+Other Protestant denominations such as the Quakers have also embraced female preachers since their inception; the Shakers, a Protestant monastic denomination that originated from the Quakers, were also distinctly egalitarian in their original leadership.